weiganghuang/devwrk-1703/devwrk-1703.md

 1. Inspect pre-defined directories for the lab.

-   Log on to your Ansible controller vm (A), refer [Jump start server and VM Assignment](https://app.smartsheet.com/b/publish?EQBCT=b4f97553bce344ffa076165fd5f03391) for VM assignment and credentials.
+   Log on to your Ansible controller vm (A), **_check your Tile_** for VM assignment and credentials.

-   * Check home directory, expect to see ansibleproject, image and package files, and helper scripts are pre-loaded for you.
+   * Check home directory, expect to see ansibleproject, image and package files, also check the helper scripts are pre-loaded for you.

      Sample output: